 With more couples focusing on stability and family life, there could be a noticeable shift from cities to suburbs.

-“Economists have long speculated about the effects of “gayborhoods” on everything from diversity to gentrification to housing prices.
-One common theme of this analysis is that neighborhoods with a higher than average density of gay residents are by definition more diverse and open-minded, with a wider range of racial, ethnic, and socioeconomic groups as well.
-Another common argument is that gays often pioneer the revitalization of disadvantaged, crime-filled urban neighborhoods – and their presence can be seen as an early marker of gentrification and a precursor to a jump in housing prices.”
+Economists have long speculated about the effects of “gayborhoods”.
+They speculate on everything including diversity, gentrification and housing prices.
+One common theme involves the fact that neighborhoods with a high density of gay residents seem more diverse and open-minded.
+They also have a wider range of racial, ethnic, and socioeconomic groups.
+Another common argument: gays often pioneer the revitalization of disadvantaged, crime-filled urban neighborhoods.
+Their presence can be seen as an early marker of gentrification and a precursor to a jump in housing prices.